-Notice: Texas Mutual's pharmacy benefit manager, Cypress Care, has been acquired by Optum.
-During the transition, some documents may reference Cypress Care but are still valid.
-Optum will provide the same excellent service extended by Cypress Care and will work to make this transition as seamless as possible.
+Notice: Texas Mutual's pharmacy benefit manager, Optum, has upgraded its platform.
+Optum will continue to provide the same excellent service.
 If you have any questions, contact Optum at the number below.

 Texas Mutual Insurance Company partners with Optum to help ensure that injured workers get the prescriptions they need for their compensable on-the-job injuries.